web-illinois/toolkit-builder/site/components/clickable-card.md

 For readability, this is inside a container that is restricted to 500px.
 This component will expand to fill the container it is in, and is usually placed in a flex or grid container.

+## Description

+The Illinois Components Clickable Card gives a box containing an image and a freeform area for text.
+The image will be on top, and the text underneath.
+The entire card will be a link.
+Because of this, do not include links or buttons in the clickable card area.

+If you want to use an icon instead of an image, you may want to consider Call to Action instead.
+If you want side by side image and text placement, look at Image Feature.
+If you want a card with multiple buttons, consider the Card (however, do not mix the Clickable Card and Card in the same section).

+The image is optional.